pursWon/pursWon/README.md

 - 👋 Hi, I’m @pursWon
-- 👀 I’m interested in Soccer.
+- 👀 I’m interested in football.
 - 🌱 I’m currently learning SWIFT.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...